 This type of error code explanation is also next to useless because they don’t contain any diagnostics and instead simply describe the fault which anyone can see for themselves.

 Error code explanations that CAN be useful to the public

 E11 = Problems with water fill in wash phase (maximum 10 minutes for each fill phase).
 Possible causes = 1: Tap closed 2: Mains water pressure insufficient 3: Solenoid valve 4: Hydraulic circuit of pressure switches 5: Pressure switches 6: Wiring 7: Main PCB

-A certain percentage of error code explanation is potentially useful to the public, a few are even mentioned in the instruction book because they refer to problems that a customer could potentially fix themselves such as blocked pump or filter, a kinked fill hose, or maybe a tap that has been accidentally turned off.
+Some error code explanations are potentially useful to the public.
+A few simple ones are mentioned in the instruction manual.
+They refer to problems a customer can easily fix such as blocked pump filter, a kinked fill hose, or maybe a tap that has been accidentally turned off.